Gowtham-choudhary/CollabWrite/README.md

 # CollabWrite
-A real-time collaborative writing platform where multiple users can contribute seamlessly to the same document, powered by WebSockets for live updates.
+A real-time collaborative writing platform where multiple users can contribute seamlessly to the same document, by using WebSockets for live updates.